fenago/machine-learning-for-finance/lab_guides/Lab_8.md

-You\'ll remember that back in the first chapter of this book, we discussed how machine learning models are a function of their training data, meaning that, for example, bad data will lead to bad models, or as we put it, garbage in, garbage out.
+You\'ll remember that back in the first lab of this course, we discussed how machine learning models are a function of their training data, meaning that, for example, bad data will lead to bad models, or as we put it, garbage in, garbage out.
 If your project is failing, your data is the most likely culprit.
-Therefore, in this chapter we will start by looking at the data first, before moving on to look at the other possible issues that might cause our model to crash.
+Therefore, in this lab we will start by looking at the data first, before moving on to look at the other possible issues that might cause our model to crash.

 However, even if you have a working model, the real-world data coming in